 The actual sequence of events during the crisis is as confusing to the political analyst as it no doubt was to the participants.
-Dato Teo had made some alterations in the bills, indeed their introduction in the Council Negri was postponed for seven weeks.
+Dato Teo had made some alterations in the bills. indeed their introduction in the Council Negri was postponed for seven weeks.
 However, the changes he made were not yet satisfactory to the critics of the bills, although he genuinely believed that they were.
 The bills' opponents were surprised and outraged when the bills were introduced in what they thought was a substantially unamended form.
 Dato Teo was equally surprised and outraged when the Chief Minister told him to withdraw what he (Teo) regarded as satisfactorilyamended bills at the last minute (11 May).
-The immediate opposition to the introduction of the bills took the shape of an agreement to set up a Native Alliance, consisting of BARJASA, Pesaka and PANAS, 16 and the resignation of BARJASA and Pesaka from the Sarawak Alliance.17 however, they refused and stood by the Native Alliance.
+The immediate opposition to the introduction of the bills took the shape of an agreement to set up a Native Alliance, consisting of BARJASA, Pesaka and PANAS,16 and the resignation of BARJASA and Pesaka from the Sarawak Alliance.17

+Dato Ningkan tried to meet the onslaught by inviting PANAS leaders to rejoin the Alliance and accept seats in the Cabinet: however, they refused and stood by the Native Alliance.
 To have accepted Cabinet seats at that stage would have seemed in the eyes of the Malays to be taking advantage of the removal of the two BARJASA members from the Cabinet.
-Ningkan, after taking expatriate advice, also increased the rewards at his disposal in the form of jobs by passing a bill through the Council Negri (11 May), eliminating the ex-officio members of the Cabinet and increasing the other membership correspondingly by three.
+Ningkan, after taking expatriate advice, also increased the rewards at his disposal in the form of jobs by passing a bill through the Council Negri (11 May), eliminating the ex-officion members of the Cabinet and increasing the other membership correspondingly by three.
 Pesaka support was vital to Ningkan, because it was the party with the most Council Negri seats; it was also, if the situation was well-handled, the party most likely to rally to the help of SNAP, which was, after all, the other Iban party.